plumvillage/newsletter/src/2024/en/articles/interview-with-the-daffodil-family.md

 ***Br.
 Nhat Nguyen:*** As a child, I spent some time in a spiritual community and I think I always wanted to come back to that.
 Coming from Sweden, I’m very aware of how it is to be alone.
 It’s horrible, actually.
 From that point of view, I don’t understand how people manage *not* to live in a community.

 Some of my difficulties living in a community revolve around how to behave socially.
-Do you say "Hello" or not?
+Do you say “Hello” or not?
 Is the other person ready for me to share my joy with?
 Living together is the best way for me to understand myself, who I am, how I behave.
 When I go to bed, I like to think about my roommates and extend love to them.
 Those things make me so happy.

 ***Sr. Dieu Hanh:*** I clearly see how living in community and especially sharing a room supports my practice and makes me very happy.
 It is so much easier to practice in such a calm and mindful environment.
 When my blood sister saw my room, she said, “Now you’re sharing a room again.”